AtsushiSakai/PythonRobotics/docs/modules/2_localization/histogram_filter_localization/histogram_filter_localization_main.rst

-The `gaussian filter <https://docs.scipy.org/doc/scipy/reference/generated/scipy.ndimage.gaussian_filter.html>`_ is used in the simulation for adding noize.
+The `gaussian filter <https://docs.scipy.org/doc/scipy/reference/generated/scipy.ndimage.gaussian_filter.html>`_ is used in the simulation for adding noise.

 Step3: Update probability by observation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^